Chas Licciardello: Planet America

-In 2012, Licciardello co-hosted Planet America on ABC News 24 with John Barron, covering the US election of that year.
-In early 2016 Licciardello resumed his hosting duties of "Planet America", in the lead up to the 2016 U.S. presidential and congressional elections in November 2016.
+In 2012, Licciardello co-hosted Planet America on ABC News with John Barron, covering the US election of that year.
+In early 2016 Licciardello resumed his hosting duties of Planet America, in the lead up to the 2016 U.S. presidential and congressional elections in November 2016.

 In 2020, Planet America was moved to the primetime slot of 9.30 pm on Wednesday evenings on the primary ABC TV channel, to cover the 2020 US election campaign.

+Planet Extra Podcast

+Licciardello also presents the "P.E.P." podcast, self described at the beginning of each episode as "P.E.P. or Planet Extra Podcast.
+It is an offshoot of Planet America on ABC Australia which you can see at Wednesdays at 9:30 pm on ABC TV and 8:00 pm on Fridays on ABC News or anytime you like on iView or Facebook at ABC Planet America or on YouTube on the ABC News In-Depth Channel.
+On PEP we cover all the stuff that's too nerdy for TV, if you're listening to us you can also find PEP on YouTube and Facebook where you will find timestamps and show-notes in the blurb".

+P.E.P. is typically co-hosted with Dr David Smith, an associate professor at the University of Sydney's United States Study Centre.
+Other regular guests on the show include Bill Wyman, Melina Wicks and Elle Hardy.

 Controversy

 Bulldogs 2006

 On 14 July 2006, Licciardello attended a National Rugby League football match between the Canterbury Bulldogs and the St George Illawarra Dragons as part of a stunt for The Chaser's War on Everything that was meant to satirise the then-recent violent actions of Bulldogs fans.
-Dressed in a Bulldogs' jersey and beanie, he attempted to sell a "Bulldogs supporters' kit" containing fake knives, knuckledusters, and balaclavas in the team's colours.
-Licciardello was arrested by New South Wales Police and charged with Offensive Conduct.
+Dressed in a Bulldogs' jersey and beanie, he attempted to sell a "Bulldogs supporters' kit" containing fake knives, knuckle-dusters', and balaclavas in the team's colours.
+Licciardello was arrested by New South Wales Police and charged with offensive conduct.
 Licciardello explained that the skit "poked fun at the misbehaviour of Bulldogs fans" knowing that "a lot of people thought it was funny."

 Licciardello was quick to dispute his charges on the show.
 The following Friday, he appeared on The Chaser's War on Everything in a cage before referring to the NSW Premier Morris Iemma's own joke regarding residents of crime-riddled suburbs wearing balaclavas.
 Iemma had described the Bulldogs stunt as "grossly irresponsible behaviour."